asomers/freebsd-src/README.md

 - [x] Add at least one Rust executable
 - [x] Add at least one Rust library
 - [ ] Add at least one Rust dynamic library
+- [ ] Add a crate that builds multiple binaries
 - [x] Vendor all Rust dependencies
 - [x] Add a new program, wholly written in Rust
 - [ ] Add a program that uses a private interface in base.